 Where should I go?

 Depending on what you’re looking for.
-The best surf is on the Pacific side of Costa Rica.
+The best surf is going to be on the Pacific side of the Country.
 If you’re looking for something like a sea turtle rescue you might want to try the Gulf Coast.

 What should I do (tours/places to see)?